ccvale/cliq/README.md

   - A custom `palette`, which consists of two selectable colors that will blend together to theme each user card ✅

+    - This palette will also be used to theme the rest of the application, to give the user a sense of ownership over their user experience ✅

 - **Chat features**

   - Users will be able to chat with matches if and only if a formal match has occurred ✅